spreedly/spreedly-gem/README.md

 #### Extra options for the basic operations
-For Purchase, Authorize, Capture, Refund, and Void calls, you can specify additional options:
+For Purchase, Authorize, Capture, Refund, Verify, and Void calls, you can specify additional options:

 ``` ruby
 env.purchase_on_gateway(gateway_token, payment_method_token, amount,